davidvossel/kubevirt-folder-view/README.md

 Using NamespacedFolders, it is possible to dynamically move VMs between NamespacedFolders that have the same parent namespace.
 This can be useful for temporarily granting or revoking user access to a VirtualMachine.

-Returning to our example, let's say the operations team needs to temporarily isolate a VirtualMachine in production so that no other team can access the VirtualMachine.
+Returning to our example, let's say the operations team needs to temporarily isolate a VirtualMachine in production so that no dev team can access the VirtualMachine.
 This can be achieved by creating a new NamespacedFolder within the `prod-web-apps` namespace and moving that VirtualMachine into the folder.
 As an example, let's say the `web-app-b` VirtualMachine needs to be isolated.
-The yaml would look something like this.
+The yaml for the temporary NamespacedFolder and resulting changes to the root FolderIndex would look like the figure below.

 ```yaml